A theory of generalised coordinates for stochastic differential equations: Generalised Bayesian filtering

+Two important questions are what constitutes an appropriate choice of generative model for a given natural phenomenon (e.g. choice of noise in \eqref{eq: prior model}) and what hyperparameters to use when implementing a generalised filtering method.
+This can be framed as a problem of (Bayesian) model selection, whereby the functional form of the generative model and the routine's hyperparameters can be optimised to minimise the (time integral of) free energy.
+This is because the free energy \eqref{eq: VFE_def} equals complexity minus accuracy

-Maximising accuracy entails finding explanations $q$ for the data that are maximally accurate explanations (i.e.~maximum likelihood), while minimising complexity ensures that these explanations are as simple as possible above and beyond the prior (cf. Occam's razor).
-In other words, the free energy \eqref{eq: VFE_def} scores the extent to which our generative model and the parameters of the simulation produce good explanations for the data.
-Optimising the generative model and the parameters of the simulation to minimise (the time integral of) free energy is an instance of Bayesian model selection (cf. Bayes factor) \cite{bernardoBayesianTheory2009}.
-Of course, doing this with successful results with the Laplace approximated free energy assumes that the Laplace approximation is a good approximation given the generative model at hand.
+whereby maximising accuracy entails finding explanations $q$ for the data that are maximally accurate (i.e.~maximum likelihood), while minimising complexity ensures that these explanations are as simple as possible above and beyond the prior (cf. Occam's razor).
+In other words, the free energy \eqref{eq: VFE_def} is an objective function that jointly scores the quality of our generative model and inference scheme as an explanation for our data.